Learn new skills with our bite sized lessons

 Having completed this tutorial you should be able to create double curved 2d arrays using splines to control the profile and path.

 Once you have completed this tutorial you should be able to create new RailClone objects, load styles from the library, use the Style Editor, create a number of styles using the L1S and A2S generators, have a good understanding of commonly used operators, and be able to optimise viewport display.
 If you have further questions about these tutorials or any of the techniques demonstrated here.
-For more tutorials please see the RailClone tutorials page, or our Vimeo and YouTube channels.
+For more tutorials please see the RailClone tutorials page, or our YouTube channel.